top of page

 When Good Intentions Go Wrong

 Most people give from the heart.
 They see something cute, think of you, and want to make you happy.
-But here’s the catch: when we give without thinking about the recipient’s lifestyle, preferences, or available space, the gift often creates more stress than joy.
+But here’s the catch: when we give without considering the recipient’s lifestyle, preferences, or available space, the gift often creates more stress than joy.

 The Guilt That Keeps You Stuck